Skip to main content

 Looking at many tests together allows us to identify patterns that a single lab value cannot.

-Why Long-Term Lab Trends Matter More Than One Test
+Why Lab Trends Matter More Than One Normal Test Result

 Health does not change overnight.
 Small shifts in metabolic markers, insulin sensitivity, or hormone balance often occur gradually.
 Tracking trends over time may provide additional context for ongoing health management.